blabla1337/skf-flask/skf/markdown/code_examples/asp/2-code_example--CSRF_Tokens--.md

 	/*
-	The next step is implementing this random token in each form field as a hidden input parameter and send it to a function which checks if the submitted token is equal to the one set after succesfull validation.
+	The next step is implementing this random token in each form field as a hidden input parameter and send it to a function which checks if the submitted token is equal to the one set after successful validation.
 	*/

 	<form method="post" action="/Home/csrf">